The Cleanest & Cheapest Energy is that which is not used.

 There are many energy efficient processes and technologies available today that can greatly reduce the consumption of energy within a business.
 An example is the use of artificial intelligence with LED lighting.
 However even with these methods and technologies available the continued growth and thirst for new technologies continues to outweigh the reductions being achieved; and energy consumption continues to grow.

 The first step in reducing energy consumption is to develop an organisational culture that understands and appreciates the benefits of energy efficiency.
-To gain an understanding of the opportunities that are available organisations can undertake studies such as energy audits and marginal abatement cost assessments.
+To gain an understanding of the opportunities that are available organisations can undertake studies such as energy audits and marginal abatement cost curves.